KubeRocketCI/docs/docs/operator-guide/advanced-installation/custom-certificates.md

     ...
     ```

-    :::note
+    :::warning
       Before moving ahead, be aware that starting from version 3.3.0, our development team has officially deprecated the Jenkins deploy scenario.
-This means that as of version 3.3.0 and in all subsequent versions (3.3.x and above), the Jenkins deploy scenario is no longer supported or actively maintained.<br />
+This means that as of version 3.3.0 and in all subsequent versions (3.3.x and above), the Jenkins deploy scenario is no longer supported.<br />
       For users running versions 3.3.x and below, the Jenkins deploy scenario remains available.
 However, we encourage you to plan for the transition to a supported deployment method to ensure continued compatibility and access to the latest features and enhancements.
-To perform migration, please familiarize yourself with the [Migrate CI Pipelines From Jenkins to Tekton](migrate-ci-pipelines-from-jenkins-to-tekton.md).<br />
+To perform migration, please familiarize yourself with the [Migrate CI Pipelines From Jenkins to Tekton](../migrate-ci-pipelines-from-jenkins-to-tekton.md).<br />
       For those who still use EDP v3.3.x and below, the information below remains valid and applicable.
     :::